MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-tracking-policy-execution.md

 11. On the **File** menu, click **Navigate back**.

 12. Click **Conditions that Evaluated**.
-You will see the details about the conditions that were evaluated.
+You see the details about the conditions that were evaluated.
 In this case, there are two rules in the policy, and each policy has a condition.
-You can see that two conditions were evaluated; one evaluated to `true` and the other one evaluated to `false`.
+You can see that two conditions were evaluated; one evaluated to `true`, and the other one evaluated to `false`.

      ![BRE&#45;Walkthrough&#45;ConditionEvaluation](../core/media/ac772d01-919f-4b22-995b-409501a96848.gif "ac772d01-919f-4b22-995b-409501a96848")